-As part of the Fair Workplaces, Better Jobs Act, 2017, Ontario set new rules that mandate Equal Pay For Equal Work, becoming the first province in North America to do so.
-This currently applies to employers and temporary help agencies in Ontario.
+As part of Bill 148, Fair Workplaces, Better Jobs Act, 2017, Ontario set new rules that mandate Equal Pay For Equal Work, becoming the first province in Canada to do so.
+This applied to employers and temporary help agencies in Ontario.

-These labour laws impacted business owners, with an increase to the amount of pay an employee is to receive.
+These labour laws impacted business owners with an increase to the amount of pay an employee must receive.
 As an employer, do you understand what your obligations are?
 Here are some important facts on Equal Pay For Equal Work, under Bill 148.

-Please note: On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-This Bill repealed the Equal Pay for Equal Work.
-The Act came into force on January 1, 2019.
+On November 21st, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
+This Bill repealed the changes to Equal Pay for Equal Work that had been introduced by Bill 148.
+Bill 47 came into force on January 1st, 2019.

-For employers, Equal Pay For Equal Work means that every employee must be paid equal to those who perform the same work, regardless of status differentiation.
-The purpose is to ensure that employers are paying casual, part-time, temporary and seasonal workers equal to or greater than full-time or permanent workers, if:
+When Bill 148 was in force, Equal Pay for Equal Work meant that all employees must be paid equal to those who perform the same work regardless of sex, employment and assigned employment status.
+The purpose was to ensure that employers were paying casual, part-time, temporary and seasonal workers equal to or greater than full-time or permanent workers, if:

-- Their work requires substantially the same skill, effort, and responsibility; or
+- Their work requires substantially the same skill, effort, and responsibility

 - They work under similar working conditions.

-For temporary help agencies, this labour law ensures that assignment employees must also receive equal pay for doing equal work.
-Therefore, within the same working conditions, an assignment employee cannot be paid less than what the agency’s client would pay.
+For temporary help agencies, Equal Pay for Equal Work meant that assignment workers must also receive equal pay for doing equal work.
+Therefore, all else equal, an assignment employee could not be paid less than what the agency’s client would pay their own employees.

 What does “substantially the same” mean?

-A common question that employers ask us, is to define what “substantially the same work” means.
-This refers to work that is similar enough so as to be considered to fall within the same job classification.
+A common question that employers ask us is to define what “substantially the same” work means.
+This refers to work that is similar enough that it can be considered to fall within the same job classification.
 The jobs do not have to be identical in every respect, nor do they have to be interchangeable.

-There are some exceptions under these rules, where the difference in the rate of pay is based on:
+There were some exceptions under these rules, where the difference in the rate of pay is based on:

 - A system that measures earnings by quantity or quality of production.

-Other factors, such as sex or age, will not qualify as an exemption.
+Other factors, such as sex or age, did not qualify as an exemption.

-If you have questions about how to apply Equal Pay For Equal Work to your business and the upcoming repeal due to Bill 47, ask Employerline.
-Call our employer helpline at 1(833) 247-3650 to speak with our HR experts for free advice.
+If you have questions about how to apply Equal Pay For Equal Work to your business, including questions regarding which of the Bill 148 obligations were repealed by Bill 47, ask Employer Line.
+Call our employer helpline at 1-833-247-3650 to speak with our HR experts for free advice.